 Goal: To heighten residents' awareness and appreciation of historic buildings.
 In the past, an annual "Recognition of Historic Preservation Efforts" award program for property owners, developers, and architects who contribute positively to the rehabilitation of historic resources was held every May to coincide with National Historic Preservation Week.
-Budget constraints have meant the cancellation of an awards program.
-Other means of raising the profile and benefits of preservation will be explored in the coming year.
+Budget constraints have meant the cancellation of this awards program.
+Other means of raising the profile and benefits of preservation will continue to be explored.

-• FORM 1

-DEPT/DIVISION NAME: ECONOMIC DEVELOPMENT COMMISSION

-DEPT/DIV NUMBER: G9841
+DEPT/DIVISION NAME: Economic Development Commission DEPT/DIV NUMBER: G9841